 Traditionally, startups and smaller businesses hire freelancers for short-term ad hoc projects that the owners and their staff don't have time to do themselves.
 This trend has begun to change recently as companies are integrating freelancers into their core business strategy.

-Rich Pearson, Elance's chief marketing manager, has observed a similar pattern, noting that some freelance positions are for projects extending as long as six months.
+Rich Pearson, senior vice president of marketing and categories at Upwork (formerly Elance-oDesk) has observed a similar pattern, noting that some freelance positions are for projects extending as long as six months.
 This is an important trend for freelancers to pay attention to if they are looking for steady, longer-term work.
+[5 Big Mistakes All Freelancers Should Avoid]

 Certain fields are growing faster